JunGuanGroup/Guan-Group/content/publication/Interfacial engineering of plasmonic nanoparticle metasurfaces/index.md

 ---
-title: Interfacial engineering of plasmonic nanoparticle metasurfaces
+title: Interfacial Engineering of Plasmonic Nanoparticle Metasurfaces

 subtitle: " [**_Proceedings of the National Academy of Sciences_** 119 (22) e2202621119